ftilbury/aibot/README.md

-The companion file [`ROADMAP.md`](ROADMAP.md) details the phased plan for expanding this system into a full‑fledged, institution‑worthy trading platform, including risk engines, dashboards and live trading support.
+The companion file [`ROADMAP.md`](ROADMAP.md) details the phased plan for expanding this system into a full‑fledged, institution‑worthy trading platform.
+With the introduction of the execution engine, risk management and alerting, the project has moved into Phase 2.
+This sets the stage for future milestones such as portfolio optimisation, cloud deployment, auto‑retraining of models and live trading support.

 ## 📄 License